 Questions You Should Ask Your Mortgage Advisor

 When it comes time to apply for a home loan, your Mortgage Advisor will cover the basics with you.
-This might include, your interest rate, the loan you qualify for, etc. However, there are a few important questions you can ask your lender to let them know what you need further clarification on.
+This will typically include your interest rate, which loan solutions you qualify for, etc. However, there are a few important questions you can ask your lender to let them know what you need further clarification on.

 What is my interest rate?